Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Display grid/README.md

 2. Grid lines and labels can be styled per grid level with `AGSGrid.setLineSymbol(_:forLevel:)` and `AGSGrid.setTextSymbol(_:forLevel:)` methods on the grid.
 3. The label position, format, unit and visibility can be specified with `labelPosition`, `labelFormat`, `labelUnit` and `isVisible` on the `AGSGrid`.
 4. For the `AGSLatitudeLongitudeGrid` type, you can specify a label format of `AGSLatitudeLongitudeGridLabelFormat.decimalDegrees` or `AGSLatitudeLongitudeGridLabelFormat.degreesMinutesSeconds`.
-5. To set the grid, specify the `AGSMapView.grid` for the map view.
+5. To set the grid, assign it to the map view's `grid` property.

 ## Relevant API